Dynamic web page: Server-side scripting

-A program running on a web server (server-side scripting) is used to generate the web content on various web pages, manage user sessions, and control workflow.
+A program running on a web server is used to generate the web content on various web pages, manage user sessions, and control workflow.
 Server responses may be determined by such conditions as data in a posted HTML form, parameters in the URL, the type of browser being used, the passage of time, or a database or server state.

-Such web pages are often created with the help of server-side languages such as ASP, ColdFusion, Go, JavaScript, Perl, PHP, Ruby, Python, WebDNA and other languages, by a support server that can run on the same hardware as the web server.
+Such web pages are often created with the help of server-side languages such as ASP, ColdFusion, Java, JavaScript, Perl, PHP, Ruby, Python, and other languages, by a support server that can run on the same hardware as the web server.
 These server-side languages often use the Common Gateway Interface (CGI) to produce dynamic web pages.
 Two notable exceptions are ASP.NET, and JSP, which reuse CGI concepts in their APIs but actually dispatch all web requests into a shared virtual machine.

 The server-side languages are used to embed tags or markers within the source file of the web page on the web server.
 When a user on a client computer requests that web page, the web server interprets these tags or markers to perform actions on the server.
 For example, the server may be instructed to insert information from a database or information such as the current date.

 Dynamic web pages are often cached when there are few or no changes expected and the page is anticipated to receive considerable amount of web traffic that would wastefully strain the server and slow down page loading if it had to generate the pages on the fly for each request.